Fact-checked by the CapitalLendingNews editorial team

 | Inverted | Negative | Credit tightens sharply; variable rates spike; recession risk rises |

-For homebuyers, this means the average 30-year fixed mortgage rate sits near 6.8%, according to Freddie Mac’s Primary Mortgage Market Survey.
-Rates will not return to sub-5% territory without a significant steepening of the curve — which requires either a drop in the 10-year yield or continued Fed cuts on the short end.
+For homebuyers, the average 30-year fixed mortgage rate sits near 6.8%, according to Freddie Mac’s Primary Mortgage Market Survey.
+Rates will not return to sub-5% territory without a significant steepening of the curve, which requires either a drop in the 10-year yield or continued Fed cuts on the short end.

 If you are weighing whether to lock a rate now or wait for conditions to improve, the analysis in this refinancing timing guide applies directly to current curve conditions.